ItsDanik/rfidisk/README.md

 ### Project File Structure
 This project consists of 6 files:
 ```
-- License             | Default GNU GPL3.0 License
+- License             | Standard GNU GPL3.0 License
 - README.md           | What you're reading now.
 - floppy.png          | The icon that is being displayed in the desktop notifications.
 - install.sh          | Automatic installation script.
 You need to chmod +x it before you run it.
 - rfidisk.ino         | The arduino firmware.
 Written in C++.
 We will compile and upload this to the Arduino.
 - rfidisk.py          | The host software, running on our host machine.
 Wtieen in Python.
 This does the talking with the Arduino.
 - rfidisk_config.json | This is the configuration file for the Python script.
 It also stores the RFID Tag database.
 - rfidisk_tags.json   | This is the RFID Tag database.
 Edit this file to configure RFID Tag behaviour.
+- rfidisk-manager.py  | A simple GUI manager that simplifies new tag entry and editing/removal of existing Tags.
 ```

 ---